Have you ever felt that your computer feels a little draggy? I've felt it

 Cleaning temp files is straightforward and feels like a breeze.
 Open

-terminal using Control + Alt + T and type sudo apt-get
+terminal using Control + Alt + T and type:

 You'll be prompted to enter your administrator password.